Taming-the-BEAST/Skyline-plots/README.md

 The death rate {% eqinline \mu %} is the rate at which lineages disappear (go extinct) from a population without being sampled.
 You can also see from the above equation that we assume that a sampled lineage cannot transmit anymore.
 The consequence for the phylogeny is that a sampled lineage cannot be an ancestor of any lineage.
 This assumption can be relaxed, but we will not do so during this tutorial.

-The {% eqinline R_0 %} we estimate is then defined as follows:
+The {% eqinline R_e %} we estimate is then defined as follows:

 {% eq
 R_{0} = \frac{\lambda}{\psi + \mu} = \frac{\lambda}{\delta}